From Fear to Freedom: A Guide to Navigating Jealousy and Discomfort in ENM Relationships

 Before you answer, take a moment for a truly honest reflection.
 Are your choices—the words you say, the plans you make, the boundaries you hold—designed to cultivate joy, defined intimacy, and shared understanding for everyone involved?
 Or are they designed to prevent upsets, manage your own anxiety, and avoid difficult conversations?
 A growth-motivated choice might be scheduling a check-in to discuss an insecurity, while a fear-motivated choice is subtly discouraging a partner from an opportunity because it makes you feel unsafe.
 If your actions are consistently aimed at preventing a negative rather than building a positive, your relationship dynamics might be running on fear.

 In ethical non-monogamy (ENM)—a relationship style that includes polyamory, open relationships, and relationship anarchy—this question becomes even more pointed.
-The social scripts and default settings of monogamy are gone.
-This freedom is powerful, but it means every step is intentional.
+Without the familiar social scripts and default settings of monogamy, some find ENM offers a potent freedom where actions switch from assumed to intentional.
 The landscape is intentionally vast, offering breathtaking views of connection and personal growth.
 But with that expanse comes the perceived risk of falling, and a greater responsibility to navigate with awareness.

 This is where we must examine our agreements.
 Are they truly guardrails co-created for a shared journey, or are they fences built to cage a partner's experience and soothe one person's anxieties?